SV Halstenbek-Rellingen: Courageous squad change for the new season!

 - Jannis Daniels (HSV III)

-The club looks at the coming season despite the changes.
-The clear goal is to stay in the game in the Gamesright Oberliga Hamburg.
-In view of the latest challenges in amateur football, as can be experienced from Sportschau, ambition and passion for sport are essential.
+Despite the changes, the club is “full of confidence” about the coming season.
+The clear goal is to stay in the Gamesright Oberliga Hamburg.
+Given the latest challenges in amateur football, as we learned from Sportschau, ambition and passion for the sport are essential.

-In the past few months there have been critical reports of possible game manipulations in the Oberliga in Hamburg, which endangers the reputation of amateur football.
-Despite the ban on betting, which has been in effect since 2015, it is rumored behind the scenes that still occurs.
-Christian Okun, President of the Hamburg Football Association, therefore appeals to the integrity of everyone involved, while some coaches also question whether the league is really clean.
-This topic throws a shadow on the sporting performance and the newly formed troop from Halstenbek-Rellingen.
+In recent months there have been critical reports about possible match-fixing in the Hamburg Oberliga, which is endangering the reputation of amateur football.
+Despite the betting ban, which has been in effect since 2015, it is rumored that manipulation still occurs.
+Christian Okun, President of the Hamburg Football Association, appeals to the integrity of everyone involved, while some coaches also question whether the league is really clean.
+This topic casts a shadow on the sporting achievements and the newly formed team from Halstenbek-Rellingen.

-full approval also comes from other places of amateur football, where it is about promoting love for sport and passion, without external influences such as bets that could endanger the integrity of the game.
-The SV Halstenbek-Rellingen is faced with the exciting challenge to re-shape the squad and at the same time rely on the values of the Fair Play to gain a foothold in the Oberliga.
+Full support also comes from other parts of amateur football, where the aim is to promote love of the sport and passion, without external influences such as betting that could jeopardize the integrity of the game.
+SV Halstenbek-Rellingen is faced with the exciting challenge of reshaping the squad and at the same time relying on the values of fair play in order to gain a foothold in the top league.